 Dial's themes came from his experiences living through segregation, migrating North, and in the civil rights movement.
 Dial differs from most folk artists because his themes reach well beyond his personal experiences.
-He has tackled the middle passage, the Iraqi invasion of Kuwait, and the Los Angeles riot of 1992.
-Images of men are noticeably in his work too.
+He tackled the middle passage, the Iraqi invasion of Kuwait, and the Los Angeles riot in 1992.
+Images of men are noticeable in his work too.

-Some of Dial’s pieces are The Tiger Cat, African Ladies Dancing, Life Goes On, Remembering the Road, and Struggling Tiger Proud Stepping.
+Dial’s pieces include The Tiger Cat, African Ladies Dancing, Life Goes On, Remembering the Road, and Struggling Tiger Proud Stepping.

-The art world's recognition of Thorton Dial clearly is due to his ability to draw the viewer into his compelling artistic tales by integrating striking but familiar images with courageous color schemes and an intense sense of perception.
+The art world's recognition of Thorton Dial is clearly due to his ability to draw viewers into his compelling artistic tales by integrating striking but familiar images with courageous color schemes and an intense sense of perception.

 Thorton Dial died on January 25, 2016.
 The High Museum of Art in Atlanta had a memorial exhibition, on view from February 13 to May 1, 2016, that presented a selection of Dial's exuberant drawings and symbolically rich paintings that the Museum has collected over the past twenty years.